Skip to main content

 Where are COVID tests offered?

 Hospital Emergency Departments do not provide COVID screening tests.
-If you need a COVID screening test, please schedule through one of our sites.
+If you need a COVID-19 test and have an order from your provider or our call center, you are able to make an appointment at one of our community blood draw locations.

 How do I make an appointment?